dart-into/DCLIP-CA/README.md

 ### 3. Modify Dataset

-Modify the configuration at the beginning of the code:
+Modify the configuration at the beginning of the iqa_clip_cross_attention.py:

 ```python
 dataset = "agiqa"  # Options: agiqa, tid2013, csiq, live